 Emergency Medical Service Districts (ambulance service districts) may be formed by a vote of the people in the area affected.
-If the service is formed, each district shall have a Board of Trustees of not less than five members, chosen by the Board or Boards of Commissioners in the counties included in the districts.
-The Board of Trustees shall have no less than one member from each county or part of a county included in the district.
+If the service is formed, each district shall have a Board of Trustees of not less than five members.
+Such trustees shall be chosen jointly by the Board or Boards of